Strictly Come Dancing: Dance-off

-A new system called the Dance-off, which takes place in the results show, was introduced in series 5.
+A new system called the dance-off, which takes place in the results show, was introduced in series 5.
 It continued until series 7, but did not return in series 8.
 It was then reinstated in series 10 and has remained a feature of the show ever since.

-The Dance-off consists of the two couples who received the lowest totals that week from the combined judges' scores and public vote.
+The dance-off consists of the two couples who received the lowest totals that week from the combined judges' scores and public vote.
 The aim of the dance-off is for the couples to convince the judges that they deserve to go through to the following week's competition.
 Before they attempt their dance a second time, the couples sometimes get advice from the judges.
 The judges then decide which couple remains in the competition based on the dance-off performances.

 If three of the judges agree that one of the couples should be saved, that couple is through to the following week's competition and the Head Judge's vote is not counted.
-If one couple has two votes and the other couple has one vote, then the deciding vote is cast by the head judge, originally Len Goodman and currently Shirley Ballas.
-Afterwards, the eliminated couple perform one final dance, sometimes known as "waltzing out of the ballroom".
-The Monday after their elimination, they appear on It Takes Two to discuss their time on the programme.
+If one couple has two votes and the other couple has one vote, then the deciding vote is cast by the head judge, originally Len Goodman and later Shirley Ballas.
+As of series 23, the deciding vote instead rotates weekly between each regular judge.
+The Monday after their elimination, the elminated couple appear on It Takes Two to discuss their time on the programme.
+Series 23 contestant Balvinder Sopal and her partner Julian Caillon hold the record for the most dance-off victories, having been saved by the judges on five occasions.

-On two occasions, the dance-off was cancelled; firstly, in series 14, in which one of the celebrity contestants, Anastacia, sustained an injury and was unable to compete in the Dance-off as a result.
-Under the rules of the show, the couple with the lowest combined total was eliminated.
-The second occasion in which the Dance-off was cancelled was in Series 20, again due to an injury sustained by Tony Adams.
-Tess Daly announced on the results show that Adams had decided to withdraw from the competition as a result of being unable to compete in the Dance-off.
+On two occasions, the dance-off was cancelled due to a couple in the bottom two being unable to dance due to injury.
+Firstly, in series 14, Anastacia sustained an injury and was unable to compete in the dance-off as a result.
+Under the rules of the show, the couple with the lowest combined total was eliminated, and Anastacia continued in the competition.
+The second occasion in which the dance-off was cancelled was in series 20, again due to an injury sustained by Tony Adams.
+Tess Daly announced on the results show that Adams had decided to withdraw from the competition as a result of being unable to compete in the dance-off.